pawel002/Convex-Hull/README.md

 # Implementation and visualization of convex hull algorithms

 ## Description
-This repository contains a project written in Python made for the Geometric Algorithms course at AGH University in Kraków.
+This repository contains a project written in Python, made for the Geometric Algorithms course at AGH University in Kraków.
 The main objective was to implement and create a visualization for following algorithms:

 - Jarvis'
 - Grahams'